-Welcome to our Nepal Travel Guide.
-On this page you’ll find all of our posts about travelling Nepal as well as some useful tips about the best time to visit, where to go, things to do and much more.
+On this page, you’ll find all of our posts about traveling to Nepal as well as some useful tips about the best time to visit, where to go, things to do, places to visit, and much more.

 Nepal is located in a unique position.
-Corralled by superpowers, with China to the north, India to the south, east and west, the tiny mountainous nation of Nepal sits at a disadvantage to its neighbours when it comes to GDP and the global arena, but is blessed with more nature per capita than both of them combined.
+Surrounded by superpowers, with Tibet (China) to the north, and India to the south, east, and west, the tiny mountainous nation of Nepal sits at a disadvantage to its neighbors when it comes to GDP and the global arena, but is blessed with more nature per capita than both of them combined.

 Latest Blog Posts

-Below you will find all of our latest Nepal travel blog posts which include not only our personal travel stories and experiences from travelling Nepal for more than 2 weeks, but also some useful travel information to help you plan your own trip to the region.
+Below you will find all of our latest Nepal travel blog posts which include not only our personal travel stories and experiences from traveling Nepal for more a month, but also some useful travel information to help you plan your own trip to the region.

 When To Travel To Nepal